fpinzn/aassert/README.md

 #aassert

 is a library for defensive programming through javascript ducktype checking.
-The idea is to check the  strictly minimum requirements of a given value.
+The idea is to check the  strictly minimum requirements for a value.
+It can be used as a boolean compliance checker (return true if the conditions are met and false otherwise) or in a more strict fashion throwing a type error if the conditions aren't met.
+The strict way allows chaining.

 __THIS IS A WORK IN PROGRESS__
 ##Installation
 ##Usage